DiamondLightSource/diffcalc/doc/source/developer/quickstart_api.rst

 .. _quickstart-api:

 .. warning:: This documentation is out of date.
 The README and the user doc has been updated recently.
-For now it you need help, please comtact me at Diamond. -- Rob Walton
+For now if you need help with API, please contact me at Diamond. -- Rob Walton

 Quick-Start: Python API
 =======================